openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 - the data type for DPT 6.001 (Percent 8bit -128 -> 127%) has changed from `PercentType` to `QuantityType`
 - the data type for DPT 9.007 (Humidity) has changed from `PercentType` to `QuantityType`

+Rules that check for or compare states and transformations that expect a raw value might need adjustments.
+If you run into trouble with that and need some time, you can disable UoM support on binding level via the `disableUoM` parameter.
+UoM are enabled by default and need to be disabled manually.
+A new setting is activated immediately without restart.

 ## Supported Things

 The KNX binding supports two types of bridges, and one type of things to access the KNX bus.